Jonathanidudu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is where all the magic of computer's decision and wisdom is created welcome to the if, else if palace
+This is where the creativity of computer decision making ability takes place